 - NTFS file system.

-- For servers with cookies authentication Microsoft Edge Canary is required.
+- To connect to WebDAV servers with cookies authentication Microsoft Edge is required.

 You can also run the sample without explicitly specifying a license for 5 days.
 In this case, the Engine will automatically request the trial licenses from the IT Hit website https://www.userfilesystem.com.
 Make sure it is accessible via firewalls if any.
 After 5 days the Engine will stop working.
 To extend the trial period you will need to download trial licenses and specify them in appsettings.json